 Analysis of historical wind data obtained from DNV13 indicates onshore and offshore wind output can vary greatly despite relatively similar load levels and solar power availability.
 This creates the need to study both ends of the wind output spectrum as either may produce reliability issues on the system.
-To account for this variability, the average low wind output and the average high wind output (rounded within 5%) are both studied in Needs Assessments, Solutions Studies and Competitive RFPs for Summer Mid-day Peak load and for Nighttime Minimum load.
+To account for this variability, the average low wind output and the average high wind output (rounded within 5%) are both studied in Needs Assessments, Solutions Studies and Competitive RFPs for Nighttime Minimum load.
 For Summer Evening peak load scenarios, a fixed wind output of 5% for both onshore and offshore is assumed as this produces the most severe scenario for serving load, and DNV's data indicates that it is a realistic weather condition.
-For Winter Evening peak load scenarios, DNV's data indicates a realistic severe winter condition would have offshore wind at 40% of the maximum real power and onshore wind at 65% of the maximum real power specified in Table 2-6.
+For Summer Mid-day peak load conditions with high solar availability, scenarios with high wind resources are studied to evaluate the impact of having a high amount of inverter-based resources online.
+For Winter peak load scenarios, DNV's data indicates a realistic severe winter condition would have offshore wind at 40% of the maximum real power and onshore wind at 65% of the maximum real power specified in Table 2-6.
 For Mid-day Minimum load scenarios, 90% of the maximum real power output specified in Table 2-6 is assumed for offshore wind, and 65% is assumed for onshore wind.
 This produces the scenario with the least synchronous generation online, and DNV's data indicates that it is a realistic weather condition.
 The different wind levels discussed above are summarized in Table 2-7: